PyTables/PyTables/doc/source/usersguide/introduction.rst

 ---------------------------

 ..
-[1] PyTables does not support hard links - for themoment.
+[1] PyTables does not support hard links - for the moment.

 ..
 [2] I got this simple but powerful idea from the excellent
        Objectify module by David Mertz (see :ref:`[MERTZ] <MERTZ>`).